adamgreig/agg-kicad/scripts/README.md

 This script is a Git hook that should be placed in `.git/hooks`.
 Whenever you commit it will check that the compiled library file `lib/agg-kicad.lib` is up-to-date and if not will recompile it and add it to the commit.

+## genproject.py

+This script creates a blank KiCAD project file containing all the schematic libraries in the given directory.
+Useful for generating a development project for editing schematic symbols.

+`python3 scripts/genproject.py lib agg-kicad.pro`